 Our volunteers are people who are specially trained to be skilled in listening and providing emotional support, whilst you talk and gently go through what has happened during your time of bereavement or loss.

 Our volunteers are from all walks of life and many of them have experienced bereavement or loss in their own lives so they will have some understanding of how you may be feeling.
 Following an initial meeting, with your agreement, you may be offered up to six initial sessions to meet with your volunteer.
-Sessions usually take place either in the comfort of Katharine House Hospice or our premises in North Walls.
+Our volunteers work privately with clients, usually in the comfort of Katharine House Hospice or Katharine House Clinic.

 Why use our service?